Are you wondering about how to get featured snippets for your blog content in Google? If yes, this detailed guide is for you.

 - AdWords information

-You can also use tools like Ahrefs to find your competitors featured snippets.
-Here’s how all queries for which ShoutMeLoud.com is showing in featured snippet box.
+You can also use tools like Ahrefs to find your competitors’ snippets.
+Here’s how all queries for which ShoutMeLoud.com is showing in the snippet box.
 It also shows your competitor keywords in that section which can be used for new and for improving the existing keywords.
 Here’s how it looks like;

 2. Ranking on the first page results

-Getstat claims that 70% of snippets came from sites outside of the first organic position.
+Ahrefs claims that 99.58% of snippets came from sites which rank on the first page of the Google.
 So it’s required that the page is ranked in the top 10, but it’s not required to be #1 to be featured.

 3. Stop using special symbols